 Your house is kept tidy on a routine basis.
 Counters and tables are clear and functional.
-If your mother-in-law showed up unannounced, you wouldn’t be humiliated, although discerning MILs could probably find some areas that haven’t been dusted or some minor clutter in the back closet.
+If your mother-in-law showed up unannounced, you wouldn’t be humiliated, although discerning MILs could probably find some areas that haven’t been dusted or some minor clutter in the back of a closet.

 70% – Tidy

 Your house is tidy except for a couple of piles on the kitchen table or kitchen counter.
 You may have a box or two in storage that is filled with unidentified stuff.

 You wouldn’t be mortified if guests showed up unexpectedly, but you would secretly be worrying about that pile of dirty dishes by your sink or the bath toys strewn all about your bathroom.
 You have a few piles of papers that you’ve been meaning to go through a couple of boxes in the closet filled with random items you stuffed away to quickly tidy up before company came over.

 50% – Halfway

 You’re not the messiest person you know, but you’re also not the tidiest.
 You have enough space in your kitchen to cook simple menus, but not much room to spare.
 When you eat at the kitchen table, it’s among piles of books and toys that are shoved aside to create room.

 40% – Cluttered